pappykojo/pappykojo/README.md

 # 👋 Welcome to My GitHub Profile!...
 I'm Pappy

-Hello there! 👋 Thank you for visiting my GitHub profile.
+Thank you for visiting my GitHub profile.
 You may discover a selection of my endeavors, contributions, and open-source work right here.
 I enjoy discovering new technologies, coding, and creating fascinating stuff.

 ## About Me 😎

-I'm a computer engineering student 💻and have a strong interest in all things coding, including web development 🌐, cybersecurity🔒, and everything in between.
+I'm a computer engineering graduate 💻and I have a strong interest in all things computer, including web development 🌐, cybersecurity🔒, and everything in between.
 Making relevant and significant initiatives that address pressing issues and have a positive impact is my main objective.

 ## My Skills???